DavidMorton/atonement-theories/the-necessity-problem-v5.md

 **Pure act** (*actus purus*).
 God has no unrealised potential — nothing in him is waiting to happen, nothing in him can be switched on later.
 It travels with **divine simplicity** (God is not assembled out of parts; his attributes are not components but identical with what he is) and **immutability** (God does not change).
 Hold these three together and you have the wall the tradition eventually runs into.

+---

+## Part one — the apparatus

 ### The conversion that starts it

 The move that generates the problem passes so smoothly it usually goes unremarked.

 The starting material is a deontic fact about the creature: **sin deserves punishment**.
-Nobody in this argument disputes it; desert is the one slot that never moves in seventeen centuries.
-Part four asks what follows from desert, not whether desert is real.
+Nobody disputes it; desert is the one slot that never moves in seventeen centuries.

-What PSA needs, and what satisfaction theory needed before it, is an alethic fact about God: **God cannot leave sin unpunished**.
+What PSA needs, and what satisfaction theory needed before it, is an *alethic* fact about God: **God cannot leave sin unpunished**.
 Without that, the cross is optional.

 That last word carries an assumption that holds only inside the satisfaction frame: that the cross's rationale is *exhausted* by the discharge of a debt.
 Grant it, and removing the necessity leaves the cross nothing to do, which makes the whole apparatus of wrath, substitution and imputation decorative rather than structural.
 Refuse it — as the ontological accounts do, on which God enters death to destroy it and heal the nature he has assumed — and the cross is not optional at all, because the penalty was never what made it necessary.
 The alethic fact is not what makes the cross matter.
-It is what makes it matter *penally*, and that is all that is at stake here.
+It is what makes it matter *penally*, and that is the subject of the rest of this essay.

-Getting from the first fact to the second is the entire problem: a claim about what a creature deserves has to become a claim about what God is unable to do.
+Getting from the deontic fact to the alethic one is the entire problem: a claim about what a creature deserves has to become a claim about what God is unable to do.
 Make that conversion and you have placed a modal constraint on God whose object — guilt — did not exist until the creature produced it.

-What the tradition does from there is adjust *which kind* of "must" is involved and *where it is housed*.
-What it never does is ask whether the conversion should have been made.
+What the tradition does from there is take the "must" and adjust *which kind is involved* and *where it is housed*.
+What it never does is ask whether the conversion should have ever been made.

----

-## Part one — the apparatus

 ### Retributive justice isn't one thing

 To claim that a system takes retributive justice apart and hides the pieces, you have to say what the pieces are.
 Minimally, retribution needs five things:

 1. **Desert** — guilt attaches to a particular person and merits a penalty.
-2. **The guilt–penalty tie** — the penalty must land on the one who deserves it.
+2. **The guilt–penalty coupling** — the penalty must land on the one who deserves it.
 This is what makes it *retribution* rather than just harm.
 3. **Proportion** — the penalty is matched to the offence.
 Too little and it's a hand-slap; too much and it's cruelty.
 4. **Necessity** — it genuinely must be exacted.
 Something makes it unavoidable.
 5. **Discharge** — once paid, the matter is closed.